Distance: 53 miles out and back

 Afterthoughts: I always drive to and from the ride, but if you want to stay in the area you’ve got a few options (other than King City 15 minutes away, which is a valley ag town without merit).
 You can stay at Kirk Creek Campground and do the ride backwards.
 There are at least two small, pretty campgrounds along the ride route, between the military land and the summit.
 And there is the afore-mentioned Hacienda, a complex designed in 1930 by the famous Julia Morgan for William Randolph Hearst that sits on the military base and rents rooms to civilians (thanks, Patricia).

-Adding miles: There is nothing good nearby.
-You can do some Hwy 1 in either direction from the campground, but I wouldn’t.
-At the Hunter Liggett end the riding is flat, hot, and boring in all directions.
-At the ridge summit you cross a dirt road called the Coast Ridge Road that is reputed to be nice riding if you’re on your mountain bike, but why would that be?
+At the Hunter Liggett end the nearby riding is flat, hot, and boring in all directions.
+At the ridge summit you cross a dirt road called the Coast Ridge Road that is highly regarded by gravel bike riders.

-Forty miles away (hey, I’m desperate) is the road into Pinnacles National Park—Hwy 146, sometimes labeled Shirttail Canyon Rd (there is no road sign at the intersection).
+Forty miles away is the road into Pinnacles National Park—Hwy 146, sometimes labeled Shirtail (not “Shirttail”) Canyon Rd (there is no road sign at the intersection).
 It’s a ride worth doing if you’re nearby.
-It climbs steadily out of the valley into the foothills for 7 miles to the Park Visitor Center at pitches ranging from 6% to the occasional 13%—2000 ft. gain in 7 miles, so you’ll work—then it drops precipitously for 2 miles to the trailhead parking lot.
+It climbs steadily out of the valley into the foothills for 7 miles to the Park Visitor Center at pitches that are mostly very moderate but including one stretch of 11-13%—2000 ft. gain in 7 miles, which makes it sound worse than it is—then it drops precipitously for 2 miles to the trailhead parking lot.
 Skip those last two miles unless you want to do some serious climbing or you want to hike some trails.
 The 7-mile return ride is the reason for coming, a roller coaster that will have you whooping and hollaring as you touch 35+ mph through the esses.
-The landscape is fairly bland, so I wouldn’t do it for the scenery, but the road is varied of contour and pleasingly narrow, and the traffic is absurdly light for a road into a National Park—I’ve done it 6 times and seen an average of 2-3 cars in the 7 miles each time (always on weekdays).
+The landscape is fairly bland, so I wouldn’t do it for the scenery, but the road is varied of contour and pleasingly narrow, and the traffic is absurdly light for a road into a National Park—I’ve done it several times and seen an average of 2-3 cars in the 7 miles each time (always on weekdays).